Stress Urinary Incontinence: Having Pubovaginal Sling Surgery

 About anesthesia

 To keep you pain-free during surgery, you’ll be given anesthesia.
-General anesthesia allows you to sleep.
+General anesthesia allows you to comfortably sleep.
 Regional anesthesia numbs the lower part of your body.
 Local anesthesia numbs the area that will be operated on.
 Before surgery, you’ll meet with the anesthesiologist or nurse anesthetist.
-They can tell you what kind of anesthesia you will have.
-They will answer questions you may have.
+They will ask about your health history and can tell you what kind of anesthesia you will have.
+They will answer any questions you may have.

 What happens during the procedure?

-• The incision in the belly is closed with stitches (sutures), staples, skin glue, or strips of tape.
+The incision in the belly is closed with stitches (sutures), staples, skin glue, or strips of tape.
 The vaginal incision is closed with stitches.
-Once this incision has healed, it should not cause you problems during sex.
+After this incision has healed, it should not cause you problems during sex.

 What are the risks and possible complications?